UWB-Adv-Data-Vis/Twitter-shiny/README.md

 Save the file, write a commit message and ***commit***.

-Next, try to run the document to see if you can use the input to graph different languages.
+Next, try to run the document using the *Run Document* button to see if you can use the input to graph different languages.

 ### renderDataTable